Casement Vs. Double Hung Windows: What’s The Difference?

 WHAT IS A Double-Hung Window?

-The most common window style on modern homes, double-hung windows feature two moveable sashes.
+The most common window style in modern homes, double-hung windows feature two moveable sashes.
 Most often, these windows are opened by lifting the bottom sash upward, however, the top sash can also be pulled down to create an opening on the top as well.
 This unique style offers versatility when it comes to ventilation, as it allows you to achieve a cross-breeze effect with just one window.
 When both sashes are opened just a few inches, cooler air is drawn in through the bottom opening, while warmer air from inside the home rises and is pulled out through the top.

 Double-hung windows are also commonly touted for being easier to clean than other window styles.
 Most double-hung window models feature “tilt-in” sashes that fold inward, allowing you to clean both sides of the glass from inside your home.
 This is especially helpful for cleaning the outsides of windows on second or third stories, which would otherwise require you to climb a ladder to complete the job.